 1. In this Act, unless the context otherwise indicates—

-"Board" means the iNeSI Board established in section 6(1);
+"Board" means the Governing Board contemplated in section 6(1);

-"chairperson" means the person appointed as the chairperson of the Board under section 6(3)(a);
+"chairperson" means the chairperson of the Board appointed in terms of section 6(3)(a);

-"chief executive officer" means the person appointed as the chief executive officer of the iNeSI under section 13(1);
+"chief executive officer" means the chief executive officer of the Institute appointed in terms of section 13(1);

-"chief financial officer" means the person appointed as the chief financial officer of the iNeSI under section 13(1);
+"chief financial officer" means the chief financial officer of the Institute appointed in terms of section 13(1);

+“CoLab" means a digital skills knowledge and production collaborative laboratory established in terms of section 5;

-"digital skills" means the ability to use and develop ICTs within the context of an emerging South African information society and global knowledge economy, and associated competencies that enable individuals to actively participate in a world in which ICT is a requirement for advancement in Government, business and education;
+"digital skills" means the ability to use and develop ICTs within the context of an emerging South African information society and global knowledge economy, and associated competencies that enable individuals to actively participate in a world in which ICT is a requirement for advancement in Government, business and education;”

-CoLab" means a collaborative laboratory located within in a post-school education and training institution;
+“e-SI” means the e-Skills Instiute;

 "ICT" means information and communications technology;

-"iNeSI" means the iKamva National e-Skills Institute.
+"Institute" means the iKamva Digital Skills Institute established in terms of section 2;

+“ISSA” means the Institute for Satellite and Software Applications;

 "Minister" means the Cabinet member responsible for telecommunication and postal services;

-"multimedia" means the field concerned with the computer-controlled integration of text, graphics, drawings, video images, animation, audio, and any other media where every type of information can be represented, stored, transmitted and processed digitally;
+“NEMISA” means the National Electronic Media Institute of South Africa;

+"Post-School Education and Training Institutions" means any public college as defined in the Further Education and Training Act, 2006 (Act No. 10 of 2006), and any higher education institutions as defined in the Higher Education Act, 1997 (Act No. 101 of 1997);

 "prescribe" means prescribe by regulation;

 "Public Finance Management Act" means the Public Finance Management Act, 1999 (Act No. 1 of 1999);

-"Post-School Education and Training Institutions" means all public and registered private institutions that provides post-school education and training, which include public universities, public technical and vocational education and training colleges, public community education and training colleges, registered private higher education institutions and registered colleges, as well as skills providers.

-"regulation" means a regulation made under this Act;
+"regulation" means a regulation made under this Act; and

 "this Act" includes any regulation made under this Act.

-Establishment of iKamva National e-Skills Institute
+Establishment of Institute

-2. (1) The iNeSI is hereby established as a juristic person.
+2. (1) The Institute is hereby established as a juristic person.

-(2) The iNeSI is an integration of the National Electronic Media Institute of South Africa (NEMISA), the e-Skills Institute (e-SI) and the Institute for Satellite and Software Applications (ISSA).
+(2) The Institute is an integration of the National Electronic Media Institute of South Africa, the e-Skills Institute and the Institute for Satellite and Software Applications.

-(3) The Public Finance Management Act is applicable to iNeSI.

-(4) The iNeSI will be listed as a public entity in terms of the Public Finance Management Act and is subject to the applicable provisions of that Act, and any other applicable legislation.
+(3) The Institute operates as a national public entity and is subject to the provisions of the Public Finance Management Act.

-Objects of iNeSI
+Objects of Institute

-3. The purpose of this Act is to establish the iKamva National e-Skills Institute to—
+3. The objects of the Institute are to—

-(a) act as national catalytic collaborator, and change agent for digital skills and multimedia development and organisational capacity in the country towards systemic change across all sectors for inclusion and competitiveness in the digital economy;
+(a) act as national catalytic collaborator, and change agent for digital skills development and organisational capacity towards systemic change across all sectors for inclusion and competitiveness in the digital economy;

-(b) collaborate with relevant Post-School Education and Training Institutions who are offering digital skills and multimedia programmes to maximise the use of existing infrastructure and resources and to work towards a pro-active response to the digital skills and multimedia and capacity demands required within the digital economy; and
+(b) collaborate with relevant Post-School Education and Training Institutions who are offering or intend offering digital skills training to maximise the use of existing infrastructure and resources and to work towards a pro-active response to the demand for digital skills ; and

-(c) encourage and promote an innovative research network focusing on digital skills and multimedia with links to public and private university network locally and internationally.
+(c) encourage and promote an innovative research network focusing on the promotion and development of digital skills locally and internationally.

-Functions of iNeSI
+Functions of Institute

-4. (1) The iNeSI must—
+4. (1) The Institute must—

-(a) promote and guide the development of digital skills and multimedia in the country.
+(a) promote and guide the development, training, learning, research and innovation in the field of digital skills ;

-(b) identify the digital skills and multimedia demands and supply needs in the country in collaboration with Government, business, education and training;
+(b) identify the digital skills demands and supply needs in the country in collaboration with Government, business, education and training;

-(c) regularly monitor and advise Government, business and relevant bodies on digital and multimedia literacy levels;
+(c) regularly perform monitoring and evaluation of digital skills literacy levels and development of digital skills and advise Government, business and relevant bodiesaccordingly;

-(d) work with the relevant Government departments, institutions, entities, organisations and business to ensure that education and training institutions respond to the demands and needs for digital skills and multimedia in the country;
+(d) engage with relevant Government departments, institutions, entities, organisations and business to ensure that they respond to the demands and needs for digital skills development in the country;